rtayne/TO-SQLHTTP/README.md

-* Edit the SQLHTTP.ahk file.

-    Change the DBLoc to the location of your to.db database file:
+* Edit the SQLHTTP.ahk file and change the DBLoc to the location of your to.db database file:

         DBLoc := "C:\TO_DB\todbmanager-0.3\to.db" ; Change to match the location name of your database as needed